PSoC USB UART: A Debugging Tool (Updated 2024)

 Enjoy!

-Note 1: If your debugger stub stays attached to the CY8CKit-059, then you can install an internal UART in your project, and connect to pins 12-6 and 12-7 and communicate through the KitProg USBUART.
+Note 1: If your debugger stub stays attached to the CY8CKit-059, then you can install an internal UART in your project, and connect to pins 12-6 and 12-7 and communicate through the KitProg USBUART, but NOT while debugging.

 A workaround: if you wait until the PSOC5 is running before plugging in the USB port, this disconnect does not occur.
 See this link for more information: https://community.cypress.com/message/233847#233847